raewtf/raewtf.github.io/_manuals/2024-05-15-first-in-line.md

 # On-line Capability

-## About on-line play
+## About On-line Play

 This game connects to Playdate's on-line leaderboard API, to enable sending and receiving of high scores among players across the globe.
 To use on-line functionality in this game, make sure your Playdate has an active Wireless connection.

-## Submitting your scores
+## Submitting Your Scores

 To submit a new score to the global leaderboard, simply complete a game.
 When you reach the 'Game Over' screen, your score will be submitted to the proper leaderboard automatically.

 > ⚠️ *Scores are not saved or submitted to on-line leaderboards in Multi Mode.*

-## Viewing global scores
+## Viewing Global Scores

 You can view global scores using two primary methods:

 1. Visit the *First in...
 Line?* game page in your Web browser, at [play.date/games/first-in-line](https://play.date/games/first-in-line/).
 From here, you can view all available scores in the Scoreboards section.
 You can see top 10 scores in every available board.

 2. Enter the 'High Scores' menu within the game, accessible from the Title screen.
-When in this screen, you can use the A button to toggle difficulty, and the left and right buttons on the D-pad to switch between Modes. *(On device, you can only view leaderboards for modes and difficulties you've already unlocked.)* From here, you can see the top 9 scores for the currently-highlighted board, as well as your own score and ranking (if available).
+When in this screen, you can use the A button to toggle difficulty, and the left and right buttons on the D-pad to switch between modes. *(On device, you can only view leaderboards for modes and difficulties you've already unlocked.)* From here, you can see the top 9 scores for the currently-highlighted board, as well as your own score and ranking (if available).

-## Control schemes
+## Control Schemes

 Different control combinations are allowed for accessibility reasons (see Controls for more info.)
 Within the on-line leaderboards, you can see which control combination a player used to attain their best score.
 Just take a look next to a player's score to see what inputs they used!